justojs/justo-inline-assert/README.md

 ### have() and notHave()

-Checks whether an object has a set of properties:
+Check whether an object has a set of properties:

 ```
 have(object, prop : string) : boolean